tahv/menuet/README.md

 - Load menu from a TOML or JSON configuration, from a dict, from entry points, or build it programmatically.
-- Supports, 3ds Max, Maya, MotionBuilder and any PySide6 application.
+- Supports, Blender, 3ds Max, Maya, MotionBuilder and any PySide6 application.
 - Declare one or more menus in a dedicated `.toml` file.
 - Compose menu from multiple `.toml` files.
 - Declare a menu in a `pyproject.toml`.